qintarra/C-Sharp/Exceptions_task/README.md

 In **Matrix** it requires the implementation of the following functionality:
 - Creating an empty matrix with a predetermined number of rows and columns (all values in the matrix equal 0).
 - Creating of matrix based on an existing two-dimensional array.
+- Receiving a number of matrix rows and columns.